rzhan186/gy2020_bioinformatics/README.md

 6. perform anvi-merge to merge the 6 single-profile DB from each sample, producing a total of 1 merged profile DB.
 7. import DAStool bins from each sample into the merged profile DB for manuel curation with anvi-refine and the interactive interface.

-I have chosen to adopt apporach 2, but it seems there is no consensus in the field as to which one is the best, the other options could perform better or worse depending on the samples you have, the only way to find out which option is the best is to try them all (if you have the passion), and compare the results.
+I have chosen to adopt approach 2, but it seems there is no consensus in the field as to which one is the best, the other options could perform better or worse depending on the samples you have, and the only way to find out which option is the best is to try them all (if you have the passion) and compare the results.

-#### Reformating headers of the contigs
+### Reformating headers of the contigs

 The reason why we need to reformat the headers of the contigs is to make them compatible with Anvi'o, and only retain contigs with a length greater than 1000 bases.
 We change the headers from something like **>k127_5028584 flag=1 multi=1.0000_len=305** to **>c_000000000148** using the `anvi-script-reformat-fasta` function, basically removing the spaces in the names and renumbering the contigs.
 Then we furthur modify the header names by attaching site names to which the headers belong, so that the header names are changed to \**>c_000000000148_hx1a**

 [anvi-refomat-contigs](https://github.com/rzhan186/gy2020_bioinformatics/blob/master/scripts/anvi_refomat_contigs.sh) [Niagara]

-#### Creating Anvi'o contigs databases for each sample
+### Creating Anvi'o contigs databases for each sample

 Here I created contigs database by reserving all contigs over 1000 bases.

 [anvi-gen-contigs-db](https://github.com/rzhan186/gy2020_bioinformatics/blob/master/scripts/anvi_gen_contigs_db.sh) [Niagara]

-#### Creating Anvi'o profile databases for each sample
+### Creating Anvi'o profile databases for each sample

 Here, we generate BAM files (mapping) using BWA(v0.7.17) and samtools(v1.12).
 As mentioned ealier, the purpose is to map each reads file from every sample of the same site onto each individual single assemblies of the same site, to guide the differential coverage based binning method later on.